npradaschnor/Programming-and-Scripting-Project-2018/README.md

 <p align="center"><img src="https://image.ibb.co/ngabgn/irisdata_class.png" alt="irisdata_class" border="0" align="center"></p>

- ##2.6 Dataset index: datatimeindex,n.of columns,type of data of each column, data types of the whole dataset, etc.
+ ##2.6 Dataset index: datatimeindex,number of columns,type of data of each column, data types of the whole dataset, etc. There are 150 samples (rows 0 to 149) and 5 columns.
+As it can be notice, the first four columns contain floating numbers and the fifth columns contains strings (object).

  :heavy_check_mark: Line 71 on :file_folder: irisdata.py

    ``` python